-Local businesses rally around Bellevue florist
+Community rallies around Bellevue florist after OPS graduation canceled

 BELLEVUE, Neb.
-(WOWT) - The Purple Orchid Flower shop in Bellevue is busy this week.

-The shop’s owner, Rachael Sjn, has a pile of orders to get to.
+(WOWT) - The Purple Orchid Flower shop in Bellevue is busy this week — the shop’s owner, Rachael Sjn, has a bunch of orders to get to.

 “Just a pile of stuff I’ve got to get done today.
-So overwhelming support,” Sjn said with a laugh.
+So, overwhelming support,” Sjn said.

 Her laughing and joyful attitude are a complete 180 from what it was just two days ago.